I-O Graduate Program

 The following materials are required of ALL candidates:

-- A formal application submitted to the College of Graduate Studies, accompanied by the appropriate application fees (consult the Graduate School for information about those fees).
+- A formal application submitted to the College of Graduate Studies and Research, accompanied by the appropriate application fees (consult the Graduate School for information about those fees).

 - Official transcripts from ALL colleges attended at any level.
 Nine (9) hours of undergraduate psychology or related coursework is STRONGLY recommended for admission.
 Every college must be represented, regardless of how many credits you took there.
 If you claim a degree from a college, that degree must be represented on the transcript from the university that granted that degree.

 - Three (3) letters of recommendation to support the application for admission.
 Ideally, these letters would be from individuals who know you either in an academic setting or as an employee.
-The letters must be accompanied by the reference forms, available from the College of Graduate Studies.
+The letters must be accompanied by the reference forms, available from the College of Graduate Studies and Research.

 - A face-to-face interview with students who pass the initial screening for admission.
 If possible, the interview will be conducted in person with the candidate and the I-O faculty.
 In extenuating circumstances (i.e., travel distance, cost, work constraints, etc.), the interview can be conducted using a web-based video chat service (i.e., Skype).
 The interview itself is structured (which means it can be scored objectively), but subjective evaluation of the candidate will also be conducted during the interview process.